docker/docs/compose/compose-file/index.md

 ### network_mode

 Network mode.
-Use the same values as the docker client `--net` parameter, plus the special form `service:[service name]`.
+Use the same values as the docker client `--network` parameter, plus the special form `service:[service name]`.

     network_mode: "bridge"